 Caltech does not require a minor for the Ph.D. degree, but individual options may have minor requirements as part of their requirements for the major.

 A minor program of study should be at a level of study in the minor substantially beyond that typically acquired by students as part of the major requirements.
 Most options require 45 units or more, including at least one 200-level course.
 The faculty of the minor option may approve a proposed minor program on the basis of overall class performance and/or by an oral examination.
 Detailed requirements for minor options are listed under the individual option requirements in the Catalog.
+Completed forms should be submitted to the Registrar's Office once all signatures have been obtained.

 Master's applications must be submitted no later than Add Day of spring term for a June graduation.
 Students should log on to the Graduate Degree Progress application within REGIS and click on the M.S.
 Candidacy tab and select the option and the year in which the M.S. is to be awarded.
 Then, follow additional instructions for developing a proposed Plan of Study and fulfilling Institute requirements.